hash-org/hashc/docs/src/basics/loops.md

 ## Loop

-The loop consturct is the simplest of the three.
+The loop construct is the simplest of the three.
 The basic syntax for a loop is as follows:

 ```rust